dprint/dprint/website/src/config.md

 - Omitting the version (`npm:@scope/name`) tells dprint to look up the package in `node_modules` walking up from the config file's directory.
 Use this when you want npm and your lockfile to be the source of truth.
 - The registry is resolved from `NPM_CONFIG_REGISTRY`, then `.npmrc` files walking up from the config, then `~/.npmrc`, then the default `https://registry.npmjs.org`.
 Scoped registries are supported.
 - `dprint config update` will bump versioned npm specifiers to the latest published version (and compute the new checksum for process plugins).
 Unversioned specifiers are managed by your package manager, so they're skipped.
+- `dprint add npm:@scope/name` resolves to the latest version and writes the pinned form, unless the package is listed in a nearby `package.json` under `devDependencies` — in which case the unversioned form is written so npm/`package-lock.json` stays the source of truth.

 Available npm packages include `@dprint/typescript`, `@dprint/json`, `@dprint/markdown`, `@dprint/toml`, `@dprint/dockerfile`, `@dprint/biome`, `@dprint/oxc`, `@dprint/ruff`, `@dprint/sql`, and `@dprint/mago`.